TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 city:London sdo:name 'London'.
 ```

 The literal 'London' has type `xsd:string`.
-This is the standard datatype IRI for typed literals in RATT, and in many other linked data languages such as Turtle, TriG, and SPARQL.
+This is the standard datatype IRI for typed literals in the linked data languages (i.e. Turtle, TriG, and SPARQL).

 Notice that the same linked data could have been asserted with the following snippet, where the string value `'London'` is automatically cast into a string literal: